How to Prevent Ideological Conflicts?

 Status affirmation

 Suppose Sarah and Kevin, two co-workers at a pharmaceutical company, have different opinions on Obamacare.
-Kevin is adamant that the legislation is an unacceptable government intrusion into people’s most private affairs, while Sarah is convinced that it was a necessary instrument to reform our failing healthcare system.
 They constantly disagree because of their divergent ideologies, which affects many facets of their working relationship.
 Sarah anticipates Kevin to decline a promotion she has applied for as a result.

 References: